Congalach mac Conaing Cuirre

 Congalach mac Conaing Cuirre (died 696) was a King of Brega from the Uí Chonaing sept of the Síl nÁedo Sláine branch of the southern Uí Néill.
-He was the son of Conaing Cuirre mac Congaile (died 662), a previous king of Brega.
+He was the son of Conaing Cuirre mac Congaile (died 66]), a previous king of Brega.
 The territory of Brega that he ruled was called Cnogba (Knowth) or North Brega which he ruled from 662 to 696.
 He was king of all Brega from 695 to 696.

 The Síl nÁedo Sláine dominated the midlands in this period and began to engage in internecine strife among its various lineages.
-Congalach's first mention in the annals is in 688 when he was defeated at the Battle of Imlech Pich by Niall mac Cernaig Sotal (died 701) of the Uí Chernaig sept of Lagore in south Brega.
+Congalach's first mention in the annals is in 688 when he was defeated at the Battle of Imlech Pich by Niall mac Cernaig Sotal of the Uí Chernaig sept of Lagore in south Brega.
 Congalach survived the battle but his allies Dub dá Inber, king of Ard Ciannachta, and Uarchride Ua Oissíne, of the Conaille Muirtheimne, were slain.
 According to the Fragmentary Annals of Ireland, the Ciannachta tribe came under foreign rule and were deprived of sovereignty as a result.